Storytelling: Building a Universe Around Your Musical Project

 The art of storytelling allows you to capture the attention of your listeners beyond your music.

-For composers of film music, the images and storyline are there.
-The composer needs to find the right melody and rhythm that will make the story that much more powerful.
-Films wouldn’t be complete without their soundtracks and vice versa.
+For film score composers, the images and storyline are given.
+The composer’s job is to find the right melody and rhythm to make the story that much more powerful and immersive.
 As a musician, you’ve got the melody and rhythm.
 You just need to find the right images to bring your story to life.

 Looking to promote your music? ⬇️

-Your heritage or even just the scene you’re in may be a characteristic of your music and what you represent.
-Take for example the hip-hop scene in Atlanta, which in 2009 was called the “center of gravity of hip-hop” by the New York Times as the city is home to many famous hip-hop, R&B and neo-soul musicians such as Childish Gambino, Migos, OutKast, T.I., Future and Gucci Mane.
+Your heritage or even just the place you live may be an influential part of your music and what you represent.
+Take for example the hip-hop scene in Atlanta, which in 2009 was called the “center of gravity of hip-hop” by the New York Times.
+The city is home to many famous hip-hop, R&B and neo-soul musicians such as Childish Gambino, The Migos, OutKast, T.I., Future and Gucci Mane.
+You can also pull from your personal heritage and where your family originates.
+If you have an international background, don’t hesitate to incorporate some of its cultural elements into your music and style

 As “the art of narration”, storytelling requires creativity, vision, skills, and also practice.
 Whether you’re a director, painter, or writer, all artists follow a creative process of their own.
 This creative process helps them know where to start, how to develop their visions and how to perfect their practice over time.
 The same applies to storytelling.